maths/moodle-qtype_stack/doc/en/Developer/Creating_an_input_type.md

 the base class, so go and read those now.
 The key methods are:

 * get_parameters_defaults - used by the question editing form.
-* get_xhtml - displays the input element as HTML.
+* render - displays the input element as HTML.

 ## Finally ##